WGO Training Centers

 Taipei, Taiwan 2015!

-In partnership with the Gastroenterological Society of Taiwan (GEST), TTT will be held in Taipei, Taiwan from 13-16 April 2015.
+In partnership with the Gastroenterological Society of Taiwan (GEST), TTT was held in Taipei, Taiwan from 13-16 April 2015 and was met with great success!
 Stay tuned for a report in an upcoming issue of e-WGN!

 Train the Trainers in Colonoscopy, Wolverhampton, UK!